TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 `--use-existing-database`
    If set an empty database with the specified name will be used.
-Otherwise a database with the specified name is created
+Otherwise a database with the specified name is created.

 - Accept value: no
 - Is value required: no